aptech/docs/docs/CR-plotOpenWindow.rst

 -------

-To automatically open each new graph in a new graph window, use :func:`plotSetNewWindow` or set the preference in the main applicaton menu.
+To automatically open each new graph in a new graph window, use :func:`plotSetNewWindow` or set the preference in the main application menu.
 This may be found by selecting :menuselection:`Tools --> Preferences` and then clicking on **Graphics** on the left side of the preferences window.